 Writing about this now, I realize how those earliest stories shaped me to be someone who continues to care about our planet, nature, and humanity.
 Remembering what I gravitated toward helps me know why I continue to find ways to bring to life my passion for the written word.
 As an author of three children’s books to date, on topics of social and environmental issues, I hope to not only inspire the youngest readers, but also their parents and families.

-Two memoirs have been brewing in me for over a decade, and the first will be released in September 2021.
-Mosaic Heart: Pieces of an Unfinished Life is a journey into my experience with cancer as well as what took place in my marriage during that time.
-My second memoir will focus on motherhood and addiction.
-I know there is a third percolating, too, but it’s too soon to name it.
+Two memoirs have been brewing in me for over a decade, and the first was released on Valentine’s Day 2022.
+Mosaic Heart: Pieces of an Unfinished Life is a journey into my experience with cancer as well as what took place in my marriage and the discovery of my life’s purpose.
+My second memoir, Madonna Blue Heart, will focus on motherhood and addiction.
+I know there is a third percolating, too, but it’s too soon to name it or know exactly what story needs to be revealed.
 Sharing my heart and my journey allows me to give voice to my experiences while offering inspiration to others, which I will continue to do for as long as I’m able.